Remillardj/Website-Myraidify/README.md

 - `gulp css` compiles SCSS files into CSS and minifies the compiled CSS
 - `gulp js` minifies the themes JS file
 - `gulp vendor` copies dependencies from node_modules to the vendor directory
+- `gulp clean_public` cleans the public directory which is used for publishing to Firebase
+- `gulp copy` copies the primary files for the website over to public/ directory which is used for Firebase hosting

 You must have npm installed globally in order to use this build environment.